cdapio/cdap/cdap-docs/user-guide/source/tutorials/index.rst

 - |fitbit|_ This tutorial demonstrates how to use CDAP's Data Preparation and Data Pipelines to clean, prepare, mask, and store IoT device data sent in JSON format.

-.. |logistic| replace:: **Building a Fraud Classification Machine Learning Model:**
-.. _logistic: logistic.html

-- |logistic|_ In this tutorial, you will learn how to use CDAP to build and operationalize an enterprise-ready Machine Learning for prediciting credit fraud using only CDAP’s point-and-click interfaces.